entnuo/dmenu/README.md

 - Line height
 - Mouse Support

-Paste dmenu_run_history to your ~/.local/bin so you can run it from anywhere you want.
+Paste dmenu_run_history into your ~/.local/bin so you can run it from anywhere you want.

 ![](2022-11-10-121305_1366x768_scrot.png)